hfboyce/tableau_course/_sources/lessons/tableau1.md

 <br>
 <br>

-Ta Da!
+Ta-Da!
 Now we have the appropriate globe icon, meaning the column is now a Geographical data type.

 <img src="imgs/globe.png"  width = "85%" alt="404 image" />